 How can arts organizations use survey data to cultivate new audiences and strengthen bonds with current attendees?
-This PowerPoint presentation uses data from three organizations in Wallace’s Building Audiences for Sustainability initiative, which ended in 2019—The Goodman Theatre in Chicago, The Lyric Opera in Chicago and The Pacific Northwest Ballet in Seattle—to explain whether and how key survey metrics can effectively predict ticket sales and offers takeaways and considerations for other arts organizations.
+This PowerPoint presentation uses data from three organizations in Wallace’s Building Audiences for Sustainability initiative, which ended in 2019—The Goodman Theatre in Chicago, The Lyric Opera in Chicago, and The Pacific Northwest Ballet in Seattle—to explain whether and how key survey metrics can effectively predict ticket sales.
+It also offers takeaways and considerations for other arts organizations.

-- Surveys linked to ticketing databases can help organizations see if their return patterns are similar to those in this study and create potential marketing opportunities.
+- Surveys linked to ticketing databases can help organizations see if patterns of returning audience members are similar to those in this study and create potential marketing opportunities.

 - Surveys can also give staff a window on what audiences are thinking after the performance, making quick messaging adjustments possible.